- Future Students

 You must submit an OSU CVM supplemental application along with a $50 supplemental application fee.

-- Supplemental applications are available online in June.
+- Supplemental applications are available online as of May 13, 2016.

 - Late applications will not be accepted.